BadenLab/LED-Zappelin/Instruction Manual/README.md

 <img src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Fig5.png">

-a) Rendering of the stimulator box 3D files set here by default for 4 LED channels and 4 proxy LEDs. b) Rendering of the fully mounted stimulator with all PCBs and components tightly fitting their respective space.
+<h5 align="justify">a) Rendering of the stimulator box 3D files set here by default for 4 LED channels and 4 proxy LEDs. b) Rendering of the fully mounted stimulator with all PCBs and components tightly fitting their respective space. </h5>

-The PCB is screwed to the “Bottom” part of the box by using M3 screws and nuts.
+<p align="justify">The PCB is screwed to the “Bottom” part of the box by using M3 screws and nuts.
 The potentiometer board adjusts itself with the “Back” part of the box, and the trimmers should adapt to their respective holes exactly.
-All part should fit tightly together and are maintained together by 4 M3*50mm socket screws.
+All part should fit tightly together and are maintained together by 4 M3*50mm socket screws. </p>

 ***

 <p align="center"><h4 align="left">5 – Adjusting the proxy LED</h4></p>
-The proxy LED are markers for the experimenter to have a ready visualisation of the stimulus being displayed under the objective.
+<p align="justify">The proxy LED are markers for the experimenter to have a ready visualisation of the stimulus being displayed under the objective.
 If this option is selected, 3mm LEDs are to be mounted at the back of the LED holder using 3mm LED mounts.

-Finally, any translucid material could be placed in the LED holder slot in order to diffuse the proxy LED light (In our example, we used a piece of thin Teflon)
+<p align="justify">Finally, any translucid material could be placed in the LED holder slot in order to diffuse the proxy LED light (In our example, we used a piece of thin Teflon)</p>

 ***

 <p align="center"><h4 align="left">6 – Mounting the stimulating LEDs</h4></p>
-Each stimulating LED must be connected to its respective channel, taking note of their polarity (long LED leg should be connected to the positive pin).
+<p align="justify">Each stimulating LED must be connected to its respective channel, taking note of their polarity (long LED leg should be connected to the positive pin).

-For our visual stimulation setup, we combined all LED light sources into one beam which is projected through the objective to our model retina.
+<p align="justify">For our visual stimulation setup, we combined all LED light sources into one beam which is projected through the objective to our model retina.
 We therefore constructed an optical cage system using a mixture of Thorlabs parts and 3D-printed objects to hold all filters and dichroic mirrors.

-For the optogenetics experiment we 3D-designed arenas where the sample sits, surrounded by  four LEDs.
+<p align="justify">For the optogenetics experiment we 3D-designed arenas where the sample sits, surrounded by  four LEDs. </p>

 <img src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Fig6.png">
-a) SCAD files for adapting 3mm LEDs and dichroic mirrors to standard 30mm optomechanical system. b) Rendering of the LED illumination system for the visual experiment. c) For optogenetics experiment, we designed a mounting platform that holds four 3mm LEDs and can fit a RC-40HP chamber (SmartEphys, Warner Instrument).  d) Same as c) but designed to fit a small petri dish (ø 35mm) lid.
+<h5 align="justify">a) SCAD files for adapting 3mm LEDs and dichroic mirrors to standard 30mm optomechanical system. b) Rendering of the LED illumination system for the visual experiment. c) For optogenetics experiment, we designed a mounting platform that holds four 3mm LEDs and can fit a RC-40HP chamber (SmartEphys, Warner Instrument).  d) Same as c) but designed to fit a small petri dish (ø 35mm) lid. </h5>

 ***

 <p align="center"><h4 align="left">7 – Connecting the stimulator to LEDs, the microscope’s DAQ and a computer</h4></p>
-The stimulator can be externally powered anywhere between 5-30V via the power port.
+<p align="justify">The stimulator can be externally powered anywhere between 5-30V via the power port.
 Since the TLC5947 is constant current LED driver, the voltage selection is not critical, however it should be slightly higher than the LED forward voltage (cf. LED driver datasheet).
 If desired, multiple LEDs can be connected to the same channel, however in this case the voltage supply must be adjusted accordingly (cf. LED driver datasheet).

-For the standard line-synched stimulator version with an ESP32, a line-synched 5V TTL blanking signal BNC must be fed into the stimulator from the microscope’s DAQ (if the TTL is different from 5V, this can still be accepted provided the associated resistor is changed accordingly – see soldering paragraph).
+<p align="justify">For the standard line-synched stimulator version with an ESP32, a line-synched 5V TTL blanking signal BNC must be fed into the stimulator from the microscope’s DAQ (if the TTL is different from 5V, this can still be accepted provided the associated resistor is changed accordingly – see soldering paragraph).
 Note: Since for the default ESP32 version the blanking signal is used as the external clock, the stimulator will not execute any stimuli without it.
 If such line-synching is not required, consult the “simple” non-synchronised version using the Arduino Nano.

-If required, connect the output trigger channel to the microscope’s DAQ.
+<p align="justify">If required, connect the output trigger channel to the microscope’s DAQ.
 This signal generated by the stimulator by default sends a 3.3V pulse (if ESP32 is used, 5V for Arduino Nano) once at the start of the stimulus and then again every 1,000 ms (1 Hz exactly).
 The trigger signal can for example be used to time-align acquired imaging data with the stimulus in postprocessing.

-Finally, the board is connected to a computer via USB (micro USB for ESP32, mini USB for Arduino Nano).
+<p align="justify">Finally, the board is connected to a computer via USB (micro USB for ESP32, mini USB for Arduino Nano). </p>

 <img align="center" src="https://github.com/MaxZimmer/Multi-Chromatic-Stimulator/blob/master/Images/Schematics.png" width="1000"/>